wazuh/wazuh-documentation/source/user-manual/capabilities/command-monitoring/command-configuration.rst

 Disk space utilization
 ----------------------

-The ``df`` command is very useful here to check the available disk space for file systems.
+The ``df`` command helps here to check the available disk space for file systems.

 This can be configured in either the ``agent.conf`` file or the ``ossec.conf`` file: